loburets/SubControl/README.md

 ## 😿 Trade-offs

-As a small project, some features are planned for future improvements or skipped:
+As a small project, some features currently are not optimal for a real-world scenario and skipped:

 - 🧪 **E2E Testing** – Playwright tests are planned.
 - 📜 **Improved Logging** – Sensitive fields (e.g., name, email, phone number) should be filtered in logs automatically.